jgdonas/web-scraper/README.md

 ]
 ```

-Yes, this way we'll get all the players with their respective points, but: what team did the play for?
+Yes, this way we'll get all the players with their respective points, but: what team did they play for?

 To get than info grouped by team, as each roster has it own table, we just need to pass an array instead
 a comma separated list of elements.
 In this example, note the transformation at 'forEach' field: